dinaolmelak/AlgoStudyPlan/README.md

 # One-Month AlgoExpert Study Plan

-This is my 1 month study plan for becoming as proficient as possible through Algoexpert platform.
-I would like to give credit to [Chat](chat.openai.com) for this study guide.
-Thank you

 ## Week 1:
 - Familiarize myself with the platform and available resources.
 - Start with the "Easy" level questions: arrays, strings, and linked lists.